ronaldoussoren/pyobjc/pyobjc-core/Doc/metadata/manual.rst

   In python the function is called with the additional arguments after the fixed arguments (just like in C).

-  .. todo:: list and example function or method.

 Keys not listed above will be ignored by the bridge.

 .. note::